 Feel the difference?

 Change Storytelling if not relevant, falls on deaf ears.
-I agree, we tell the truth but in the wrong frame.
+I agree, we tell the correct message but it doesn’t connect

 "I attended your story telling course some time back.
 And I've enjoyed keeping up my knowledge with your blog.
 You may not have realised however, that the Whole of Government is implementing Internet Seperation.
 Hence I'm not able to access the links to read your articles.
 Could I suggest including a QR code in your emails so that I can use my mobile to scan it and gain immediate access to the article?
 It would be most helpful"